jonm3D/jonm3D.github.io/_pages/about.md

 Starting in September 2022, I will be supported by a NASA FINESST grant to study coastal elevation modeling with ICESat-2 and other satellite data.
 This research will be focused on Arctic environments where surveying is challenging due to sea ice and turbidity, but especially important as coastal erosion accelerates.

-The examples below shows what kind of data ICESat-2 can provide along coastlines.

-Single track (Southern Alaska)

 <figure>
   <img src="/images/topobathy_profile.png"  width="600">
   <figcaption>Example of ICESat-2 coastal data off the coast of Southern Alaska.</figcaption>
 </figure>